airladon/ThisIGet/README.md

   * `npm run lint`
   * `npm run css`
   * `jest`
+  * `./browser_tests.sh local <LESSON_REGEX>`
+Run browser tests a second time to ensure the snap shots created in the last run are consistent.
+  * `./browser_tests.sh local <LESSON_REGEX>`
+  * `./ratings_test.sh local`
+>>> If ratings_tests failed and you needed to update the database, then the dev, test and beta/prod databases will also need to be updated.

-* If all looks good, try a test build
+* If all looks good, build to dev site
-  * `./build.sh prod deploy test`
+  * `./build.sh deploy dev`
+* Open site (thisiget-dev.herokuapp.com) and see it if looks ok.
+* Back in the dev container, run ratings and browser tests
+  * `./ratings_tests.sh dev`
+  * `./browser_tests.sh local <LESSON_REGEX>`
+* Run ratings tests
+  * `./ratings_tests.sh dev`
+  * `./browser_tests.sh dev`
+* If ratings_tests failed and you needed to update the database, then the test and beta/prod database will also need to be updated.
+Test it by:
+  * `./ratings_tests.sh test`
+  * `./ratings_tests.sh beta`
-* If the test site looks good, create a pull request.
+* If the dev site looks good, create a pull request into master.

+The CI will then:
+  * Check linting, type checking and unit tests
+  * Build app to test site
+  * Run all browser and ratings tests
+  * Build app to beta site
+  * Run subset of broswer tests, all ratings tests
+  * Build app to prod site
+  * Run subset of browser tests, all ratings tests
+  * If all passes, a master merge will be allowed.

 # Useful notes
 ### Removing columns in SQLite